AlexanderMattheis/bitcorn-client-v1-DEPRECATED/README.md

 # Alexander Mattheis Webpage
-[Always in Progress]
-This repository contains my fictitious website to test out the Ember Framework and modern webpage implementation.
+This repository contains my fictitious website [in progess] to test out the Ember Framework and modern webpage implementation.
 It contains a full implemented pagination and a search bar which can be used to find tagged objects on my website.